-The name of this organization shall be the "Libertarian Party of West Michigan," hereinafter referred to as the LPWM.
+The name of this organization shall be the "Libertarian Party of West Michigan," hereinafter referred to as the "LPWM."

 Article 2 - Purpose

-The purpose of the LPWM is to give voice to the Preamble and Statement of Principles of the national Libertarian Party Platform (see Appendix), in Kent County and in adjacent counties that have no active Libertarian Party organization, by nominating and supporting candidates for political office, initiating and/or supporting ballot proposals, lobbing elected officials, and engaging in educational and other informational activities to promote the libertarian perspective.
+The purpose of the LPWM is to give voice to the Preamble and Statement of Principles of the national Libertarian Party Platform (see Appendix), in Kent County and in adjacent counties that have no active Libertarian Party organization, by nominating and supporting candidates for political office, initiating and/or supporting ballot proposals, lobbying elected officials, and engaging in educational and other informational activities to promote the libertarian perspective.

 Article 3 - Members

-Section 2: A member shall be in good standing whose dues are current and who has affirmed the following statement: "I hereby certify that I do not believe in or advocate the initiation of force as a means of achieving political or social goals."
+A member shall be in good standing whose dues are current and who has affirmed the following statement: "I hereby certify that I do not believe in or advocate the initiation of force as a means of achieving political or social goals."

 Article 4 - Legal Organization

-Section 1: The LPWM shall be organized under the IRS Code as a Section 527 political organization.
+The LPWM shall be organized under the IRS Code as a Section 527 political organization.

-Section 2: The LPWM shall be organized under Michigan election law as a Political Party Committee.
+The LPWM shall be organized under Michigan election law as a Political Party Committee.

-Article 5 - Executive Committee
+Article 5 - Oversight Committee and Executive Committee

-Section 2: A quorum of the Executive Committee shall consist of the presence of at least the Chair or the Vice Chair, and a majority of the remaining Executive Committee members.
+A quorum of the Executive Committee shall consist of the presence of at least the Chair or the Vice Chair, and a majority of the remaining Executive Committee members.
 A majority vote of the Executive Committee members present at an Executive Committee meeting shall prevail except as otherwise provided in these bylaws.

-Section 5.1: If any Executive Committee members shall be absent from three consecutive Committee meetings, she or he shall be notified by either the chair or vice-chair that her or his position is in danger of being declared vacant.
+If any Executive Committee member shall be absent from three consecutive Committee meetings, she or he shall be notified by either the chair or vice-chair that her or his position is in danger of being declared vacant.
 If the member is so notified and is subsequently absent from a fourth consecutive meeting, her or his position may be declared vacant as a majority vote of the Executive Committee may determine.

-Section 8: All information gathered and maintained by the LPWM shall be accessible to any member of any Libertarian Party organization, except for LPWM membership information which shall be accessible only to the Executive Committee members and shall be provided to others only by approval of the Executive Committee.
+All information gathered and maintained by the LPWM shall be accessible to any member of any Libertarian Party organization, except for LPWM membership information which shall be accessible only to the Executive Committee members and shall be provided to others only by approval of the Executive Committee.

 Article 6 - Officers

-If the current Chair chooses not to seek another term as Chair or any other LPWM office, she or he may remain on the Executive Committee in the position of Board Advisor, with the approval of the membership.
-If the current chair is not to be Board Advisior the position may be filled, with the approval of the membership, by any officer not seeking another term or position, in the order the offices appear in these bylaws.
-If no member qualifies, the membership may, at it's discretion, retain the current Board Advisor, or leave the position unfilled.
+If the current Chair chooses not to seek another term as Chair or any other LPWM office, she or he may remain on the Executive Committee in the position of Board Advisor, with the approval of the Oversight Committee.
+If the current chair is not to be Board Advisor, the position may be filled by the Oversight Committee with any officer not seeking another term or position, in the order the offices appear in these bylaws.
+If no member qualifies, the Oversight Committee may, at its discretion, retain the current Board Advisor, or leave the position unfilled.

-Section 7: Only the Chair, Vice Chair, Treasurer and any Assistant Treasurer approved by the Executive Committee shall be authorized to sign checks for the LPWM.
+Only the Chair, Vice Chair, Treasurer and any Assistant Treasurer approved by the Executive Committee shall be authorized to sign checks for the LPWM.

 Article 7 - Standing Committees

-Section 5.1: The Membership Committee shall conduct appropriate activities and events, and coordinate volunteers to increase the membership of the LPWM.
+The Membership Committee shall conduct appropriate activities and events, and coordinate volunteers to increase the membership of the LPWM.
 The Membership Committee shall maintain the entire mailing list of the LPWM, updating membership information from the Secretary and inquirer information, and shall print labels for mailings.

 Article 8 - Project Committees

-Section 2: Appointment of project committee chairs and members shall follow the same rules as stated for standing committees.
+Appointment of project committee chairs and members shall follow the same rules as stated for standing committees.

-Article 9 - Conventions
+Article 9 ?
+Conventions

 Article 10 - LPWM Nominations and Elections

-Section 1: The LPWM shall not fund or advocate the election of a candidate of any other political party.
+The LPWM shall not fund or advocate the election of a candidate of any other political party.

-Article 11 - Parliamentary Authority
+Article 11 - Legal and Parliamentary Authority